aron123/node-barion/README.md

 - get existing accounts of the user
 - send money to existing Barion account or email address
 - download monthly or daily statements of your account
+- get details of a specific POS (shop)
+- create a new POS (shop) in Barion
 - get transaction history for wallet accounts.

 > **IMPORTANT**: ``node-barion`` is completely consistent with [Barion Docs](https://docs.barion.com/Main_Page), so you can use exactly the same field names, that are specified in it. **Reading the official Barion documentation is highly recommended** before starting to use ``node-barion`` module.<br>